Things to do after you move

 Update your address

-Next step of things to do after you move is updating your address.
-Simple enough: through the U.S. Post Office, you can update your address online or in person at your local branch.
+Next step of things to do after you move is that you have to update your address.
+Simple enough: through the U.S. Post Office.
+You can manage to update your address online or in person at your local branch.
 You may need to contact government agencies such as the Social Security Office, Veterans’ Affairs Office, or the IRS to change your address directly.
 That’s in case you are concerned about receiving important letters or payments, or if the change in address will impact your tax return or business registration.

 How to recover after the move

 Moving will always be hard.
 If you’re in the middle of, recovering from or preparing for a move, you need to know that things won’t be all rainbows and unicorns in the new city.
 That’s completely normal.
-But you also need to make choices designed to increase how happy you feel in your new place.
+But you also need to make choices that will make you happy in your new place.

 Here are some other things to do after you move:

 - Get out of the house.
 You may be tempted to spend weeks or months nesting in your new home, but the boxes can wait.
-Instead, explore your new neighborhood and city, preferably on foot.
-Walking has been shown to increase calm, and it opens the door to happy discoveries of restaurants, shops, landmarks, and people.
+Instead, explore your new neighborhood and city on foot.
+Walking will opens the door to happy discoveries of restaurants, shops, landmarks, and people.

 - Accept and extend social invitations.
 As you probably know, these relationships will involve some disappointment that the new people aren’t BFF material.
 Think of it like dating: You’ve got to kiss a lot of frogs before you find your prince.